Sheffield United's John Fleck asks to know the final score from hospital as Reading boss wishes him all the best

-Reading versus Sheffield United: Hospitalised John Fleck asked to know the final result as rival manager sends midfielder his best wishes
+John Fleck: Hospitalised Sheffield United man asked to know the final result as Reading manager sends midfielder his best wishes

 John Fleck asked for the final result of Sheffield United’s game against Reading, his manager Slavisa Jokanovic confirmed, after the midfielder was taken to hospital via ambulance having appeared to collapse during the second-half of the match at the Select Car Leasing Stadium.